harihararaj-aifs/Chonkie/chonkie.md

 ### Code Chunker:
 Chunks the code block, can specify the programming language and chunks based on the tokenizer
 ### Semantic Chunker:
-Semantically chunks text based on the meaning instead of just defined delimiters
+Semantically chunks text, based on the meaning instead of just defined delimiters

 1. Splits the text into sentences
 2. Computes the embeddings for the each sentence